tolworthy/TEDAgame/README.md

 I want the widest possible distribution for this game.
 So if you plan a lot of blood and sex, you might want to create your own fork of the project.

-## COME ON, YOU KNOW YOU WANT TO
+## GO ON, EDIT SOMETHING!

-So TEDAgame pursues the Holy Grail of gaming: a game that creates endless stories of exactly the kind you want, and endlessly improves.
-Come and join us: become rich and famous and change the world!
+TEDAgame is after the Holy Grail of gaming: a game that creates endless stories, of exactly the kind you want, and that endlessly improves.
+Help make it happen!
+Become rich and famous and change the world!

-One last thing: my Internet connection is VERY slow (kilobits per second) and I have a day job (so far!) so if you do edit it might take me a day or two to get back to you.
-But you will have my eternal gratitude: I've been working on this for years, in the odd hour here and there, and I am not a fast coder.
-So any help in coding, even just a few minutes, is gratefully received.
+One last thing.
+My Internet connection is VERY slow (kilobits per second) and I have a day job (so far!).
+So when you edit the code it might take me a day or two to thank you.
+But you *will* have my eternal gratitude.
+Because I am not a great coder.
+That's why this took 23 years to get right, and why half of it is still whgat experts call "WTF code".
+So any help you can give in coding, even just a few minutes, is gratefully received.
+And **you will be immortalised in the credits list at the bottom of the screen.**

 Thanks for reading.

-- Chris Tolworthy - the guy who never got over the fact that his favoruite game ended.
+- Chris Tolworthy (the guy who never got over the trauma when his favourite game had to end.)